cakephp/docs/en/appendices/3-0-migration-guide.rst

 FormHelper
 ----------

 - The ``data[`` prefix was removed from all generated inputs.
-The prefix served no real purpose anymore.
+The prefix serves no real purpose anymore.

 PaginatorHelper
 ---------------